 Goose hunting is only permitted by written authorization from WDFW.
 Authorization is not required for the September goose season.
-Hunters who maintained a valid 2005-06 written authorization will be mailed a 2006-07 authorization card prior to the 2006-07 season.
-New hunters, and those who did not maintain a valid 2005-06 authorization must review goose identification training materials and demonstrate adequate performance on a goose identification test to receive written authorization.
-Information on training materials and testing dates/locations is shown below.
+New hunters, and those who did not maintain a valid 2006-07 authorization must review goose identification training materials and demonstrate adequate performance on a goose identification test to receive written authorization.
+Information on training materials and testing is shown below.

 With written authorization, hunters will receive a Harvest Report.
 Hunters must carry the authorization card and Harvest Report while hunting.
 Immediately after taking a Canada goose (dusky, lesser/ Taverner, cackling, or other subspecies) into possession, hunters must record in ink the information required on the Harvest Report.
-Hunters must go directly to the nearest check station and have geese tagged when leaving a hunt site, before 6:00 p.m.
+Hunters must go directly to the nearest check station and have geese tagged when leaving a hunt site. before 6:00 p.m.
 If a hunter takes the season bag limit of one dusky Canada goose or does not comply with requirements listed above regarding checking of birds and recording harvest on the Harvest Report, written authorization will be invalidated and the hunter will not be able to hunt in Western Washington Goose Management Areas 2A & 2B for the remainder of the season and the Special Late Canada Goose Season.
 It is unlawful to fail to comply with all provisions listed above for Western Washington Goose Management Areas 2A & 2B.